 7 Landscaping Tips for October in Chattanooga

-October is the month when Chattanooga landscapes transition.
-The air cools, the soil stays warm, and the season sets the stage for winter protection and spring growth.
-At Big Sky Landscapes, our mission is to provide excellent, long-term service.
-That means focusing on the small, consistent steps that make the difference.
+October is when Chattanooga landscapes begin to transition.
+The air cools, the soil remains warm, and the season creates the perfect opportunity to prepare for winter while setting the foundation for spring growth.
+At Big Sky Landscapes, our mission is to provide excellent, long term service.
+That means focusing on the consistent, practical steps that make a lasting difference.

-Here are 7 expert tips from our Big Sky team to get your property in shape this fall.
+Here are seven expert tips from our team to help get your property in shape this fall.

-1. Plant Trees and Shrubs for Strong Roots
+1. Plant Trees and Shrubs for Strong Root Development

-October is the best time to install trees and shrubs.
-Cooler air minimizes stress, while the soil’s warmth encourages deep root growth.
-Hardy evergreens, hollies, and camellias thrive in Chattanooga and provide year-round structure.
-Planting now means strength later.
+October is one of the best times to install trees and shrubs.
+Cooler air temperatures reduce transplant stress, while warm soil encourages strong root establishment.
+Hardy evergreens, hollies, and camellias perform well in Chattanooga and provide year round structure.
+Planting now builds strength for the seasons ahead.

 2. Refresh Mulch to Lock in Moisture

-Mulch is not just aesthetic.
-It protects roots from temperature swings, conserves moisture, and suppresses weeds.
-A 2–3 inch layer around shrubs and trees in fall creates resilience that carries landscapes through winter.
+Mulch does more than improve appearance.
+It protects roots from temperature swings, helps retain moisture, and suppresses weeds.
+Apply a 2 to 3 inch layer around shrubs and trees in the fall to create insulation and improve winter resilience.

 4. Plant Bulbs for a Spring Display

-October is the window to install bulbs like tulips, daffodils, and hyacinths.
-These require winter’s cold to bloom beautifully in spring.
-By planting bulbs now, you are preparing for a beautiful spring.
+October is the ideal window to install bulbs such as tulips, daffodils, and hyacinths.
+These bulbs require winter chilling in order to bloom properly in spring.
+Planting them now ensures a strong and colorful display when warmer weather returns.

 5. Divide and Replant Perennials